defnull/choice/README.rst

   You open the door and see nothing but black darkness.
   You have a strange feeling about this.
   <room> Close your eyes and enter the room.
   <torch> Light a torch.

   [room] You are dead now.
 No one will ever know why.

-  [torch] The room has no floor, but a deep pit with spears in it.
+  [torch] In the flickering light of the torch you can see that the room has no floor, but a deep pit with spears in it.
 Thank god you didn't step inside.
+  <exit> Go home.

+  [exit] You got out alive, lucky one.

 Now the player has a choice.
-By the way: As soon as the player reaches a scene that has no further choices, the game ends.
+As soon as he reaches a scene that has no further choices, the game ends.

 Writing deeply nested plots and especially conversations can get confusing quickly.
 There is an alternative syntax which allows you to define the